susji/lilmon/README.md

   - `y_max=<float64>`: Graph's maximum Y value

-`deriv` is useful if your metric is, for example, measuring transmitted or received bytes for a network interface. `deriv** will then display bytes/seconds instead.
+`deriv` is useful if your metric is, for example, measuring transmitted or received bytes for a network interface.
+By using `deriv`, the UI will then display transfer rates (bytes/second) instead of bytes.

 ## What is required to run lilmon?